kristopolous/BOOTSTRA.386/manual/index.md

 Now Mike comes from 20 years at Woolworths, he's en excellent sales guy but really doesn't know much about computers.
 He's been the "average-user" guinea pig before and has become famous for splashing cold water on the hottest idea.

 "Well", Michael starts scratching his head, "it looks like WordStar.
 That's a nice hierarchy.
 I hope you're putting formatting and clipboard stuff in the Edit box.
 Also, that separation in the box under File clears everything up.
 It's the stuff I want to do with the thing.
-Add Print in there and it's perfect.
-This is the first thing I've seen that makes sense.
+Combining the vertical and the horizontal is very convenient, I like how I can continue to see everything.
+Add Print in there and it's perfect."
+He chuckles a bit in bemusement, "This is the first thing I've seen you guys do that makes sense.
 Anyway Chuck, I'll see you in 5." and he closes the door.

-Everyone's mouth is open in shock as the only sound we hear is his squeaky shoes stepping down the carpeted hallway walking away.
+Everyone's mouth is open in shock as the only sound I hear is Michae's squeaky shoes stepping down the carpeted hallway walking away.

 I shrug my shoulders and look around the room, "Alright, fuck it."
 I pause and look for negative rection.
 Seeing none, I continue "I guess you're hired.
 See you Monday 9 am.
 You go by Claude right?"

 "Yeah."

-Craig murmurs in disbelief, "We should get the security guard in here and see if she can figure it out".
+Orion murmurs in disbelief, "We should get the security guard in here and see if that drawing makes sense to her as well".

 ## Claude's world
 January 1984 wasn't really a time of significance.
 It's hard to explain but not all times are equally accessible.
 There's a topology and the distances are very non-euclidean.
 It's just as uneven and entropic as everything else this universe creates.
 For whatever reason, the next easily accessible date that requires under 50KW and wasn't millions of years ago is January 1984, 15 years before I was born.
 I have about a 5 minute window at 3:32am tonight to catch it otherwise I will be sent off to somewhere in the Proterozoic.